-VR First, the global initiative for enabling VR/AR innovation, along with a team of VR/AR industry leaders, announced the launch of the world’s first VR Academic Purpose bundle, consisting of hardware, services and support/mentorship by key industry organizations, designed for academic research, development and innovation purposes.
-Announced at the VRX Conference & Expo in San Francisco today, the bundle will allow academic institutions and science parks to engage with immersive technologies and grow their VR/AR labs.
+VR First, the global initiative for enabling VR/AR innovation, along with a team of VR/AR industry leaders, announced the launch of the world’s first VR Academic Purpose equipment offering, consisting of hardware, services and support/mentorship by key industry organizations, designed for academic research, development and innovation purposes.
+Announced at the VRX Conference & Expo in San Francisco today, the equipment will allow academic institutions and science parks to engage with immersive technologies and grow their VR/AR labs.

-VR First’s Academic Purpose VR Bundle is being made available in partnership with Intel, HTC Vive, Leap Motion, CDWG, Futuremark, MixCast, SpringboardVR and Senses Global.
-Created to lower entry barriers for students, developers, entrepreneurs and researchers to access the latest VR/AR technologies, the bundle includes:
+VR First’s Academic Purpose VR/AR equipment is being made available at considerable lower pricing in partnership with Intel, HTC Vive, Leap Motion, CDWG, Futuremark, MixCast, SpringboardVR and Senses Global.
+Created to lower entry barriers for students, developers, entrepreneurs and researchers to access the latest VR/AR technologies, the offering includes:

 - HTC Vive’s VR headset with accessories such as the Vive Deluxe Audio Strap and Vive Tracker, as well as education-related content through the Viveport store;

 - Intel Core i7: VR Ready PCs powered by Intel Core i7 processors to deliver the best experience and performance for VR content creation and development;

 - Leap Motion hand tracking technology directly attached to VR/AR headsets;

 - VRMark Professional Edition benchmarking software for VR performance from Futuremark;

 - MixCast by Blueprint Reality, which enables blending of real people with virtual worlds to create compelling 2D content from VR applications in real-time;